Jon Glaser

 Jon Glaser is an American actor, comedian, and writer.
 He is best known for his work as a writer and sketch performer for many years on Late Night with Conan O'Brien, creating and starring in the Adult Swim series Delocated and Neon Joe, Werewolf Hunter as well as the truTV series Jon Glaser Loves Gear.

 Glaser had a recurring role as Councilman Jeremy Jamm on the NBC series Parks and Recreation and appeared as Laird on the HBO series Girls.
 Glaser was also a writer on the Comedy Central sketch series Inside Amy Schumer.

 Early life and education

-Glaser was born in Chicago, Illinois on June 20, 1968, but was raised in Detroit suburb of Southfield, Michigan.
+Glaser was born in Chicago on June 20, 1968, and was raised in Southfield, Michigan, a suburb of Detroit.
 He attended Southfield-Lathrup High School, graduating in 1986.

 He is a graduate of the University of Michigan, where he performed in the sketch comedy troupes Comedy Company and Just Kidding with Jon Hein, H. Anthony Lehv, Matthew Schlein, Kristin Sobditch, Sara K. Mathison, and Craig Neuman.
 He is Jewish.